oliverbooth/VPUpdater/README.md

 Automatic updater for Virtual Paradise

 ## About
 This tool is directly inspired by [VPUpdater](https://github.com/Evonex/VPUpdater) by Evonex.
-However since its last commit 4 years prior, a lot has changed and there were a lot of issues.
+However since its last commit 4 years prior, a lot has changed and there were a few issues:

-* The tool did not support the 64-bit version of Virtual Paradise.
+* The tool did not support the 64-bit version of Virtual Paradise
-* The original dev committed build output and binaries to SCM.
-* It is incompatible with new the VP download flow.
+* It is incompatible with new the download & install flow (the tool expected to download and extract a `.zip` file, where Virtual Paradise now uses a Squirrel installer)
-* It was written in VB.NET (this isn't necessarily bad, but C# is more properly supported by the community.)

-I've rewritten the tool from the ground up in C# to correct all of these issues.
+I've rewritten the tool from the ground up to correct all of these issues.

 ## How to use
 1. Download the [latest release](https://github.com/oliverbooth/VPUpdater) and extract the files to your Virtual Paradise directory